mrzysztof/opentelemetry-demo/README.md

     --create-namespace
 ```

-We are ready do deploy OpenTelemetry Collector.
-We can achieve this using few different kinds os deployments.
+We are ready to deploy OpenTelemetry Collector.
+We can achieve this using few different kinds of deployments.
 To keep short route between pods and OpenTelemety receivers we use `DeamonSet`.
 So we have one pod with collector on every node and it's carry about process and export telemetry

-To do that we apply [DeamonSet definition](./OpenTelemetryCollector.yaml) shwown below
+To do that we apply [DeamonSet definition](./OpenTelemetryCollector.yaml) shown below

 ```yaml
 apiVersion: opentelemetry.io/v1alpha1